Economic Policy Advisor

 Third Way is looking for an Economic Policy Advisor to focus on minority-and women-owned small business and entrepreneurship.
 This position is for someone who is passionate about devising and advancing policy solutions that help American workers recover and thrive in a post-COVID era.
 This person will unpack and analyze economic trends and data, convey this information to an informed audience through written and digital content, and collaborate internally and with external partners to develop and advance policy ideas that help support women- and minority-owned small businesses grow as well as those in left-behind communities.

 As the Economic Policy Advisor, a typical day might include…

-- Have a minimum of two to five years of experience working on US economic policy in government, as a journalist, at a research institution, or in the private sector.
+- A graduate degree or an undergraduate degree in a relevant field plus relevant work experience working on US economic policy in government, as a journalist, at a research institution, or in the private sector; and

 In the Third Way Culture, we are looking for…